 Graduate students who join the CCLAS research team contribute in a number of ways to the advancement of knowledge.
 Most obviously, their primary concerns are research projects undertaken in partial fulfillment of the MA of Ph.D programs.
 For a list of these works we refer you to Graduate theses and manuscripts.

 As well, graduate students participate in presenting their work, or work they are collaboratively involved in, at conferences, and as published works.
 A complete list of CCLAS publications and presentations is availabe (with downloads where these are available) at publications and presentations.
 Below, in order to showcase their work, we list only the publications and presentations which involve graduate students (whose names appear in boldface type).

 CCLAS publications by or with the participation of graduate students

-- ACCEPTED FOR PUBLICATION.
-Brittain, Julie & Sara Johansson.
+- In press. (for October 2014) Brittain, Julie & Sara Johansson.
 "The lexicon-syntax interface: Root semantics as an indirect determinant of intransitive verb syntax in Cree".
 International Journal of American Linguistics.

 - Rose, Yvan, Julie Brittain, Carrie Dyck and Erin Swain.
 2010.
 "The Acquisition of Metrical Opacity: A Longitudinal Case Study from Northern East Cree."
 In Proceedings of the 34th Annual Boston University Conference on Language Development (volume 2), edited by Katie Franich, Kate M. Iserman, and Lauren L. Keil.
 Somerville, MA: Cascadilla Press, pp. 339-350.